almin/almin/docs/TutorialTodoApp.md

 todoList.addTodo(todoItem);
 ```

-But, How to store instance of domain(`TodoList`) as persistence.
+But, How to store the instance of domain(`TodoList`) as persistence.

-We want to introduce **Repository* object.
+We want to introduce **Repository** object.
-Repository store domain model for perpetuation.
+Repository stores domain model for perpetuation.

-In the case, repository store domain model into memory database.
+In the case, repository stores domain model into memory database.

 Repository is simple class that has these feature:

 - Can read/write memory database - memory database is a just `Map` object
 - Write domain instance into memory database
 - Read domain instance from memory database
-- When update memory database, emit "Change" event to subscriber
+- When memory database is updated, emit "Change" event to subscriber
-    - Repository is a just EventEmitter
+    - Repository is just an EventEmitter

 ![almin-architecture-repository.png](/docs/assets/almin-architecture-repository.png)